Shirley Ending, Explained

 What Happens to Rose?

 When we first see Rose, she is on her way to the abode of the writer whose famous short-story she reads on the train.
-She is surprised by ‘The Lottery’ and is amazed by the effect it has on her despite its subject matter being horrific and terrifying.
+She is surprised by ‘The Lottery’ and is amazed by its effect on her despite its horrific and terrifying subject matter.
 A few minutes later, after she’s had sex with her husband, she observes herself in the mirror, as if there’s something different about her.
 It is a weird scene because we don’t see anything different about her or some sudden change in her that should alarm us.

 Living in the same house as The Shirley Jackson seems fascinating to her.
 She is clearly a fan who looks forward to getting to know the author, but she is disappointed when she finds her unwelcoming and rude.
 The week that she had looked forward to spending with her seems too long now and she begs her husband to shift somewhere else.
 However, by now, Stanley has already bound them to his household and they have nowhere to run.

-A slow-shift appears in the psyche of Rose as she breaks through Shirley’s wall; or at least, she thinks she does.
-She gets what she had wanted, knowing how the writer works, becoming a part of her process.
-But it turns out to be a much darker place than she had imagined.
+A slow shift appears in Rose’s psyche as she breaks through Shirley’s wall; at least, she thinks she does.
+She gets what she wants, and knowing how the writer works becomes a part of her process.
+But it turned out to be a much darker place than she had imagined.
 She doesn’t realize that she has, in fact, become Paula, the girl that Shirley means to decipher.
-She is captivated in the allure of an authority figure who is talented and smart and clever, and she does whatever is asked of her, just as Paula had done.
-Someone asked Paula to come to the forest trailhead, she went.
+She is captivated by the allure of an authority figure who is talented and smart and clever, and she does whatever is asked of her, just as Paula had done.
+Someone asked Paula to come to the forest trailhead, and she went.
 At first, Rose doesn’t understand how someone could have such control over her, but eventually, she turns into the same puppet for Shirley.

 Rose also feels used by Shirley, just as she does by her husband.
 She thought she had befriended the famous woman who hid in her house so much that no other woman would even talk to her.
-She also developed some romantic feelings towards her, which started taking the shape of an obsession.
-She insinuated that Stanley had something to do with Paula, when she discovered that he was throwing her and Fred out of the house.
+She also developed some romantic feelings towards her, which started becoming an obsession.
+She insinuated that Stanley had something to do with Paula when she discovered that he was throwing her and Fred out of the house.
 What she didn’t know was that Shirley was in on everything that had been happening to her.

 Read More: Best Psychological Thriller Movies of All Time